 As for the night-only meter, it is used most by people who have electric storage heaters.
 The night-only rate is generally equivalent to the off-peak rate of the day/night system.

-However, starting in 2023, the Flemish Region will see the introduction of a new billing system, marking the gradual end of the peak hours/off-peak hours system.
+However, starting in 2023, the Flemish Region will see the introduction of a new billing system, marking the gradual end of the peak hours/off-peak hours system with regards to distribution costs.
 This so-called capacity tariff varies according not only to how much electricity you use but also when you use it.
 This new system optimizes electricity flows according to the capacity of the electricity grid and, as a consequence, should prevent it from being overloaded.
-Still in Flanders, supplier Engie has set up dynamic pricing contracts where the price of electricity is calculated on a hourly basis according to wholesale market rates.
+Still in Flanders, supplier Engie has set up dynamic pricing contracts where the price of electricity is calculated on an hourly basis according to wholesale market rates.
 This process can lead to significant savings for certain types of consumers (especially those who pay close attention to their consumption).

 Can’t decide between a standard and a dual meter?